tldr-pages/tldr/pages/linux/whatis.md

 > Display one-line manual page descriptions.

-- Display a description of a man page:
+- Display a description from a man page:

 `whatis {{pageName}}`

-- Don't cut the description off at the end oof the line:
+- Don't cut the description off at the end of the line:

 `whatis --long {{pageName}}`